I first learned about the Cup and Handle pattern from the book…

 The last thing you want to do is short the market because it’s likely to breakout higher.

 This is a universal concept, and it doesn’t just apply to Cup and Handle pattern.

-So whenever you see a buildup or higher lows into Resistance, it’s a sign of strength.
+So whenever you see a buildup of higher lows into resistance, it’s a sign of strength.